 “Are you alright?”

 All of these statements express concern for the individual.
-If the person is not okay, it gives them the opportunity to respond in the negative by shaking their head or waving their hand.
+If the person is not okay, it allows them to respond in the negative by shaking their head or waving their hand.
 This can be useful if they are choking and are otherwise unable to express their needs.

 Sometimes the person who is coughing may be an older individual or may have other physical differences that may delay their recovery from a fit of coughing.
 If they do not seem to know what they need or appear disoriented, you could ask about things that might help them.